vKoder18/react-todo-app/README.md

 Create a .env file in the root directory and add:
 VITE_REACT_APP_WEATHER_API_KEY=your_openweather_api_key

-4. Credentials to login:
- username : "admin"
+4.🔐 Authentication Credentials
+For testing purposes, use these mock credentials:

+Username: admin
- password : "password"
+Password: password

 5.▶️ Run the Application
 npm run dev